Republicans Scrap Health Care Vote — Again, Trump Blasts 'So-Called Republicans'

 The legislation suffered a fatal blow Monday night when Collins declared her opposition.
 Collins lambasted the bill in a statement, citing her problems with the bill as three-fold: "sweeping changes and cuts" to Medicaid, weakening "protections for people with pre-existing conditions," and that it "would lead to higher premiums and reduced coverage for tens of millions of Americans."

-The GOP bill would have fundamentally overhauled Medicaid from an open-ended federal guarantee to a system that caps funds to the states but would have given them more flexibility on how they spent those dollars.
+The GOP bill would have fundamentally overhauled Medicaid from an open-ended federal guarantee to a system that caps funds to the states but would have given them more flexibility in how they spent those dollars.

 House Speaker Paul Ryan said he and House Republicans were "a little frustrated the Senate has not acted on a seminal promise."